Nicktoons: Attack of the Toybots: Plot

-The game opens with Jimmy Neutron's nemesis, Professor Calamitous, being a contestant on a reality show called "The Biggest Genius".
-Calamitous states that by feeding fairies Krabby Patties, they can emit a magical gas that, combined with the ghost energy, can be used as a form of fuel for his army of "Toybots," evil toy duplicates of abducted and scanned heroes.
-During the opening credits, SpongeBob SquarePants and Patrick Star deliver a truckload of several million Krabby Patties to a Krabby Patty processing and toybot factory.
-Upon arriving at the factory, a robot sucks up all the Krabby Patties, and Patrick, unintentionally, in the process.
-SpongeBob chases after the robot, and eventually finds his way into the factory.
+In the opening cutscene, Professor Calamitous appears on a reality show called "The Biggest Genius", claiming that after feeding fairies Krabby Patties, they emit a magical gas that, when combined with ghost energy, can be used as a form of fuel for his army of "Toybots," evil toy duplicates of abducted and scanned Nicktoons.
+Meanwhile, in Bikini Bottom, SpongeBob and Patrick are delivering a truckload of several million Krabby Patties to a processing plant.
+Upon their arrival, a robot sucks up all the Krabby Patties, and Patrick, unintentionally, in the process; SpongeBob gives chase, and eventually finds his way into the factory.

-After finding his way through the factory, SpongeBob finds Patrick vacuum-packed like a toy.
+After fighting his way through the factory, SpongeBob finds Patrick vacuum-packed like a toy.
 After freeing Patrick, they meet Tak of the Pupununu People, who claims to have been abducted and scanned.
-They later find Timmy Turner and Jimmy Neutron, who were also abducted.
-They then meet ChadBot, Calamitous' robot assistant, and ask him to contact Danny Phantom.
-ChadBot agrees to betray his master and help, and tells them to find more "master models", which are the action figures that Calamitous created from scanning the abducted heroes, for his collection.
-After collecting more master models, ChadBot allows Jimmy to contact Danny, who says that Calamitous' toy army took over his house to use the Ghost Portal's energy.
-Jimmy tells Danny and Sam to meet him and the other heroes at Amity Park's EvilToyCo outlet.
-When they arrive, they see that Jimmy has built mech-suits that will let them fight the larger robots.
-The group then defeats the Saucer Men robots that Calamitous has been using to abduct the heroes from their worlds, and head to Fairy World.
-Patrick frees Jorgen Von Strangle from a glass prison to destroy the Fairy Harvester, and they get back into their mech-suits to visit the Professor's lair.
+The 3 later meet with Timmy Turner, Stimpy, Rocko, GIR, Jenny/XJ-9 and Jimmy Neutron, who were also abducted.
+Together, the group meets ChadBot, Calamitous' robot assistant, and assist him in collecting "master models" of the various Toybots; after collecting enough of them, ChadBot allows Jimmy to contact Danny, who reveals that Calamitous' toy army has taken over his house to use the Ghost Portal's energy.
+Jimmy tells Danny and Sam to meet him and the other heroes at Amity Park's EvilToyCo outlet; once they arrive, the group uses large mech suits to battle the Saucer Men(which Calamitous has been using to abduct the heroes from their worlds), before heading to Fairy World.
+Patrick frees Jorgen Von Strangle from a glass prison to destroy the Fairy Harvester, and the group leaves to confront Calamitous.

 The heroes then unexpectedly enter The Biggest Genius' filming set, where ChadBot is revealed to be the winner.
-The host tells Calamitous that ChadBot doing Calamitous’ work for him, and building a collection of master models is what led to him winning.
-ChadBot credits SpongeBob, Danny, and their friends for his rise to success, and the game ends with ChadBot cutting Calamitous' mustache off with an electric shaver.
+The host reveals to Calamitous that ChadBot's creation of the Toybot fuel formula and his collection of master models resulted in his win.
+ChadBot credits the heroes for his rise to success, before shaving Calamitous' mustache off using his prize.